Our meeting on Tuesday 28th May was a special event; a Speakerthon, where six club members presented a pre-prepared speech.

 We refer to a Speakerthon as a ‘special’ event because it differs from our normal meeting structure, which is three prepared speeches and evaluations, then a break, followed by impromptu 1-2 minute speeches.

 What is special about a Speakerthon?

 Learning how to craft and deliver speeches is a major part of why we attend a speakers’ club.
 Our Speakers’ Club, here in Tunbridge Wells is affiliated to Toastmasters, an international organisation.
-This enables us to participate in their educational programme, based around 10 different Pathways, which gives us the option to choose an educational programme best suited to our own personal ambitions.
+This affiliation enables us to participate in Toastmasters educational programme.
+This based around 10 different Pathways, which gives us the option to choose an educational programme best suited to our own personal ambitions.
 Membership of Tunbridge Wells Speakers’ Club has grown in recent years and we are delighted that the majority of our members are progressing along their own educational pathways.

-Members are from all walks of life, all with different careers, jobs, backgrounds and experiences and personally I love hearing prepared speeches.
-It is as if we are being given a private window into a fellow club member’s life, and an opportunity to share in a life-changing event which has shaped them into the person we know them as now.
+Our members are from all walks of life.
+With different careers, jobs, backgrounds and experiences.
+I personally love hearing the prepared speeches.
+We are being given a private window into a fellow club member’s life, and an opportunity to share in a life-changing event which has shaped them into the person we know them as now.